 The Guide to Student Rights & Responsibilities includes essential information about student activities on and off campus, the university policy on sexual harassment, a list of sanctions for violations of the code of student conduct, judicial procedures and a review of procedural fairness in disciplinary cases.
 All students should be familiar with their rights and responsibilities.
-Access the guide at the following URL. www.aup.edu/sites/default/files/AUP_Rights_Respons ibilities_2015-16.pdf
+Access the guide at the following URL. www.aup.edu/sites/default/files/AUP Rights Responsibilities 2015-16.pdf